 If you are a student or an alum planning or considering a career in legal academia, Michigan Law wants to help.

-AALS Faculty Recruitment ConferenceMost Michigan Law graduates planning to enter the law teaching market in 2013 should register for the AALS Faculty Recruitment Conference.
+AALS Faculty Recruitment ConferenceMost Michigan Law graduates planning to enter the law teaching market in 2020 should register for the AALS Faculty Recruitment Conference.
 (Graduates interested in clinical teaching or teaching legal writing may or may not want to attend the conference.
 Let's have a conversation about it, since each case is different.)
-The conference will take place at the Marriott Wardman Park Hotel in Washington, D.C. from October 17-19, 2013.
-Please visit www.aals.org and click the "Faculty Recruitment" link under the "Services" tab to obtain more information about the conference and the Faculty Appointments Register ("FAR").
+The 2020 conference has been canceled due to COVID-19 concerns.
+Please visit www.aals.org and click the "Faculty Jobs" link to obtain more information about the how AALS supports faculty recruitment.

 In advance of the recruitment conference, AALS distributes the qualifications and teaching interests (called a "FAR" form) of each registered candidate to all AALS member schools.
 Although there are four deadlines for four different distributions, we strongly encourage any graduate who is serious about securing a teaching job to register by the first deadline.
 In our experience, candidates who miss the first deadline fare poorly on the market.

 CV ReviewMichigan faculty members are happy to review and comment on your CV and FAR form to help you put your best foot forward when you enter the teaching market.
 Please submit your CV as soon as possible, and at least three weeks before the distribution #1 deadline listed above.
 You may send the CV to firstname.lastname@example.org.
 Please put "CV Review" in the subject line of your email.

 Distribution of Michigan CV BookWe will bind all submitted Michigan CVs in a book and forward them to faculty hiring committees at law schools across the country.
-We strongly advise you to submit CVs and FAR forms by August 23, 2013.
+We strongly advise you to submit CVs and FAR forms by August 12, 2020.